-The MURI project is led by AEM Professor Krishnan Mahesh, a recipient of the college’s George W. Taylor Award for Distinguished Research and Guillermo E. Borja Award.
+AEM Professor Krishnan Mahesh, a recipient of the college’s George W. Taylor Award for Distinguished Research and Guillermo E. Borja Award, is leading the MURI project.
 The University of Minnesota team is collaborating on it with researchers from Caltech, UC Santa Barbara, University of Iowa, University of Michigan, MIT, Johns Hopkins, and the Australian Maritime College.

 In Minnesota, Bhatt said, their focus is on computational modeling—conducting simulations on supercomputers.
 Their numerical work fuels and complements the experiments performed by team members at Michigan, Johns Hopkins, and the Australian Maritime College, who are working on the experimental side, Bhatt said.

 AEM graduate students Aditya Madabhushi and Filipe Brandão are also part of the study.
 Madabhushi is exploring cavitation inception in vortex interaction, while Brandão is working on how non-condensable gas can influence bubble formation.